Ian Dryden: California

+Mexico

-Over the next six years, Dryden worked from Mexico City, accredited as a correspondent for the Gamma-Liaison photo agency and regularly free-lancing work to the Los Angeles Times, The San Diego Union and other print media that included the New York Daily News, the Sacramento Bee, Arizona Daily Star (Tucson) and National Post (Toronto).
+Over the next six years, Dryden lived and worked mainly from Mexico City, accredited as a correspondent for the Gamma-Liaison photo agency and regularly free-lancing work to the Los Angeles Times, The San Diego Union and other print media that included the New York Daily News, the Sacramento Bee, Arizona Daily Star (Tucson) and National Post (Toronto).
+During 1987-88, he travelled to India and based in Trivandrum spent nine months travelling and photographing people and places.